whatisnuclear/website/_posts/2019-07-29-first-nuclear-era-notes-weinberg.md

   > reactor.
 * 232 - Italy shut down all nukes after Chernobyl.
 * again says Pius is best bet
+  > In any case, the dominance of the existing vendors, Westinghouse and General Electric
+  > --- not to speak of the French Framatome, German KWU, and the Japanese Hitachi and
+  > Toshiba --- probably means that the next generation of reactors will incorporate
+  > relatively small improvements on existing types rather than drastically breaking with
+  > existing technology.
+  >
+  > I would be somewhat disappointed were this to be the path of nuclear energy during the
+  > coming 25 years.
+Somewhere in the world there ought to be built a truly inherently
+  > safe reactor --- probably a PIUS --- so that we might know rather than guess whether
+  > such a device is feasible.
+To depend forever on reactors that fall short of this goal
+  > would mean doing less than we could or should do.
+Yet, on balance, I cannot complain
+  > too much.
+Although our second nuclear era study had little impact at the time it was
+  > issued, its message --- that a second nuclear era ought to be based on reactors that
+  > are perceived as being safer than existing reactors --- has now become more or less
+  > conventional wisdom.

 * 233 - *transparent safety* is a term that means safety is readily understandable
 * possibility that solar will be developed fast enough that fission is not needed.
 * 235 - in 1975 he began carrying Keeling curves of COw rise around as justification for nuclear.
 Bob Seamans established a CO2 effects office at ERDA (predecessor to DOE)